uptoolkit/up-react/packages/use-up/README.md

 yarn add use-up #or npm i use-up --save
 ````

-REM : for more tools to use => you can checkout also up-react [https://github.com/uptoolkit/up-react](https://github.com/uptoolkit/up-react)
+REM : for more tools to use => you can check out also up-react [https://github.com/uptoolkit/up-react](https://github.com/uptoolkit/up-react)

 Then in your main app (likely very soon in your app instanciation), do :